Sign Up

 OTEL_EXPORTER_OTLP_PROTOCOL="grpc"

-API key options: The legacy key at-project-key is also supported as a resource attribute.
+API key options: The legacy key x-api-key is also supported as a resource attribute.
 Alternatively, you can pass the API key as an OTLP header:

 OTEL_EXPORTER_OTLP_HEADERS="x-api-key=YOUR_API_KEY"